 Take them out of the oven, add cheese and bacon bits on top, and then put them back in the oven for 2-3 minutes until the cheese has melted.

-- Cool the hash brown egg cups before removing them from the muffin pan.
+- Cool the cups before removing them from the muffin pan.

-To help loosen the hash brown egg cups, run a knife around the edges, then slip a fork or small spatula underneath the bottom of each birds nest.
+To help loosen them, run a knife around the edges, then slip a fork or small spatula underneath the bottom of each bird’s nest.

-Our favorite way to enjoy the birds nest eggs is with a dollop of sour cream.
+Our favorite way to enjoy these breakfast cups is with a dollop of sour cream and a sprinkle of chopped fresh chives on top .
 It adds a cool balance to the savory shredded potatoes and salty bacon.

-Or serve them with fresh fruit, a side of bacon or sausage, and some breakfast pastries.
+Or serve them with fresh fruit, a side of crispy turkey bacon, breakfast sausage, or recipe sausage balls, and some lemon curd bread.

-They’re also delicious with other classic potato and egg condiments, like ketchup, salsa, guacamole, and hot sauce.
+They’re also delicious with other classic condiments, like ketchup, salsa, guacamole, and hot sauce.
+These egg bites are great meal prep for the beginning of the week for an easy breakfast on busy days.

-Store your egg breakfast cups in an airtight container in the refrigerator.
+Store them in an airtight container in the refrigerator.
 They should keep well for up to 4 days.

 To reheat, place them on a sheet pan in a 350ºF oven until warm, about 10 minutes.